aquaponiccowboy/aquaponiccowboy-com/resume.markdown

 ## Built Truckhouse
 ### Self Employed
 #### AUG2023-FEB2024
-- I sold my house to bootstrap the Electric Vehicle Company.
+- I sold my house to bootstrap the electric vehicle company.
 So i needed a place to live.
 I converted my 2000 chevy ck3500 dually pickup into a 128 square foot studio apartment on wheels.
 I want to travel as time and resources permit.
 YOLO.

-## Entrepenuer
+## Entrepeneur
 ### Self Employed
 #### SEPT2020-JUL2023
 - I was one of the first people in the world to build a